 Not likely.
 That's because you've been taught like everyone else to memorize the hard way.
 The hard way is how most students are taught math as well.

-The truth is the entire math curriculum used in traditional teaching situations, employing textbooks,
+The truth is the entire math curriculum used in traditional teaching situations such as public schools,

-relies on memorizing nothing but FACTS, RULES, FORMULAE AND PROCESS!
+relies on memorizing FACTS, RULES, FORMULAE AND PROCESS!

 Order The Teacher's Handbook